 Lyrics that Describe Introverts

-These song lyrics remind me of me and my introverted ways.
+These introverted song lyrics remind me of myself and my introverted ways.
 It’s very easy to relate to these lyrics and the familiarity is so soothing.
 I guess we could call it “comfort music”.

 “All I can say is that my life is pretty plain